openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 off(type: 'keyboardHeightChange', callback?: Callback&lt;number&gt;): void

-Disables listening for keyboard height changes.
+Disables listening for soft keyboard height changes in the input method panel in fixed state.
+Since API version 10, the input method panel can be set to the fixed or floating state.
+For details, see [Input Method Service](js-apis-inputmethodengine.md#changeflag10).

 **System capability**: SystemCapability.WindowManager.WindowManager.Core